 How they look folded/rolled up:

-Bottom line: Love the womens' Tour if you're looking for a tall and lightweight rubber boot with a slimmer calf fit (compared to their originals).
-Since the Tour do hit right at the bottom of my knees, I would recommend the kids' original for ladies who are shorter than myself (~5 feet tall) or have feet sizes smaller than an adult 5.
-For ladies with shorter legs and wider calves, perhaps try Hunter womens' original short which run a little shorter and wider than the kids original.
+Bottom line: Love the womens’ Tour if you’re looking for a tall, pliable and lightweight rubber boot with a slimmer calf fit (compared to their originals).
+Since the Tour do hit right at the bottom of my knees, I would recommend the kids’ original for ladies who are shorter than myself (~5 feet tall) or have feet sizes smaller than an adult 5.
+For ladies with shorter legs and wider calves, perhaps try Hunter Tour Short.